jiashenggu/note/interview.md

 Category 1: Deeper Technical Probing & Trade-offs These questions go beyond "what you did" to "why you did it that way" and test the depth of your understanding.

-# Category 1: Deeper Technical Probing & Trade-offs

-## 1. On Distributed Training Nuances:

-## Question: "You mentioned using Megatron-LM.
-Could you discuss the trade-offs between different parallelism strategies like data, tensor, and pipeline parallelism?
-In your 247B MoE model training, how did you likely combine these, and what was the main bottleneck you were trying to solve with that specific combination?"

-How to Answer:

-Define: Briefly explain each.
-Data Parallelism (simple, scales batch size, but memory per GPU is a limit).
-Tensor Parallelism (splits model weights, solves memory, but high communication overhead).
-Pipeline Parallelism (splits layers, helps with throughput, but can lead to idle 'bubbles').

-Synthesize: "For a large MoE model, Expert Parallelism is used to distribute the experts across GPUs, as each input only routes to a few experts.
-For the very large, non-expert layers (like the attention blocks), you'd apply Tensor Parallelism to make them fit in memory.
-Pipeline Parallelism could be layered on top to keep the pipeline full.
-The main bottleneck we're solving is GPU memory capacity, followed by communication overhead."

 ## 2. On Data Quality & Challenges:

 ## Question: "You mentioned building a 'robust data quality loop' and a scoring model.
 Can you get more specific?
 What features did the scoring model use?
 And what was the most challenging or surprising data quality issue you encountered when training VLMs on video data?"

-How to Answer:

-Be Specific: "The scoring model was a fine-tuned LLM that took a generated caption and a video script as input and predicted a quality score from 1-5.
-Features included token number, object consistency (did the caption mention objects actually detected in the video?), and semantic relevance."
+The scoring model was a fine-tuned LLM that took a generated caption and a video script as input and predicted a quality score from 1-5.
+The score considered token number, semantic relevance and scripts' quality."

-Share a Story: "The most surprising challenge was 'temporal hallucination.'
-The model would generate perfectly fluent descriptions of events that could logically happen next but didn't actually occur in the video clip.
+The most surprising challenge was 'temporal hallucination.'
+The model would generate fluent descriptions of events that could logically happen next but didn't actually occur in the video clip.
 This forced us to create negative samples in our DPO training to penalize this behavior."

-3. On Systems-Level Optimization:
+## 3. On Systems-Level Optimization:

 Question: "This role is about optimizing the full stack.
 Can you describe a time when a performance bottleneck wasn't in the model architecture itself, but in the data loading, CPU preprocessing, or network communication?
 How did you diagnose and solve it?"

-How to Answer: This is a chance to show you don't just think about the model.

 "Yes, we frequently encountered situations where our GPUs were underutilized due to CPU-bound preprocessing.
 I identified this bottleneck using tools like Weights & Biases (wandb), which clearly visualized periods of GPU idle time.
 The solution was straightforward: we increased the number of CPU cores in the machine and adjusted the num_workers parameter of the dataloader.
 On another occasion, we pinpointed internet speed as the limiting factor—loading video files strained the available bandwidth.
 To resolve this, we pre-encoded the videos and migrated them to a storage drive with higher bandwidth capacity."